-Sandy was hired in 2017 by the Early Childhood Mental Health Collaborative to design and implement the Early Childhood Mental Health and Wellness Program (now Start Well) and was the Program Manager for the initial implementation, serving 48 early care and education programs across the county.
-Sandy is also the Director of Early Childhood OC, an organization which promotes Orange County’s Early Childhood Policy Framework, champions an increase in funding to early childhood programs and services, and supports initiatives which cultivate resilient families, ensure quality early learning and promote comprehensive health and development.
+Sandy was hired in 2017 by Orange County’s Early Childhood Mental Health Collaborative to design and implement the Early Childhood Mental Health and Wellness Program (now Start Well).
+Since 2018, Start Well has worked in over 160 early care and education programs to support the social and emotional development of young children.
 As a part-time adjunct faculty member at California State University, Fullerton in the Child and Adolescent Studies Department, Sandy enjoys sharing her early childhood passion and expertise with future educators.

-Kim Versluis holds a Masters Degree in Teaching Elementary and Secondary Education, a Masters Degree in Educational Leadership and a Bachelors Degree in Child Development.
+Kim holds a Masters Degree in Teaching Elementary and Secondary Education, a Masters Degree in Educational Leadership and a Bachelors Degree in Child Development.
 Over her 20-year professional career she has led in afterschool care, taught in the preschool and elementary classrooms, run a home day care, and served almost a decade as Director of Programing for Children and Families at a local mega-church.

 She has a heart to serve people and seek justice for all, especially children.
 She has volunteered with many non-profits in Orange County, has traveled all over the world serving vulnerable children, families and communities, and is currently a licensed foster parent.